Anatomy & Advanced Forensic Anthropology MSc

 Learn to analyse human remains for the medico-legal purpose of establishing identity and develop your anatomy skills by carrying out full-body dissections

 You will learn how forensic anthropology contributes to the analysis and interpretation of human remains.
-Many of our expert staff are forensic practitioners.
-They will help you gain the skills needed to interpret juvenile skeletal remains, produce and present forensic skeletal reports, and learn how these reports are used in the legal process.
+You’ll gain the skills needed to interpret juvenile skeletal remains.
+You will also learn how to produce, and present forensic skeletal reports.
+You will also learn how these reports are used in the legal process.

 You will also gain a comprehensive knowledge and understanding of gross anatomy.
 This will be done through full body dissection of Thiel embalmed cadavers.
 These cadavers are soft-fix.
 This means they retain real-to-life qualities, including realistic colour, tissue quality, and flexibility.

 If you have any questions about the admissions process, studying, or living in Dundee, please contact us